tomhrr/cosh/doc/all.md

     )]

-`b<` and `b>` operate in the same way as `f<` and `f>`, except that they produce and consume lists where each element of the list is a list of bytes.
+`b<` and `b>` operate in the same way as `f<` and `f>`, except that they produce and consume generators where each element is a byte.
 This make them suitable for handling binary data.

 Other operations: